accesscode-2-1/gingerbread/unit-0/week-8.md

 Abass Bayo-awoyemi

-Last week’s goal -
+Last week’s goal -Understand Android project structure and more about abstraction and interfaces

-What went well (what goals did you meet?) -
+What went well (what goals did you meet?) - I have a good grasp of interfaces and how hierarchy of classes works.

 What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) - What is your goal for next week? -
+How?) -   Everything What is your goal for next week? - Not feel lost.

-What do you need help with? (peers sign up to help if they can):
+What do you need help with? (peers sign up to help if they can): Generics

 Dison Ruan

-Last week’s goal -
-What went well (what goals did you meet?) -
+Last week’s goal - finish api and headfirst by Saturday night What went well (what goals did you meet?) - i did it!
 What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) - What is your goal for next week? -
-What do you need help with? (peers sign up to help if they can) -
+How?) -  little sleep What is your goal for next week? - finish the new boston android tutotiral and drug’s android tutorial What do you need help with? (peers sign up to help if they can) - Android

 Pooja Pasawala